JoelKueh/ee5351-minimax/BROKEN.md

   - Fact that you get 20 in the initial position is really a coincidence.
   - This was partly caused by me copying the bishop atks into the rook positions.
 Pawn moves are screwed up.
 - Looks like a pawn is turning into a knight after the first move, why is this?
-  - Had to do with the way that I was handling promotions
+  - Had to do with the way that I was handling promotions.
+Promotions were happening where they shouldn't.
 - Looks like things are being detected as pinned when they shouldn't be
 - Move generation for pinned pawns might not work as it should.
 Specifically black pawns.
 - Theat generation is slightly off.